alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [BarcodeScanner](https://github.com/hyperoslo/BarcodeScanner) - A simple and beautiful barcode scanner.
 * [CameraManager](https://github.com/imaginary-cloud/CameraManager) - Simple Swift class to provide all the configurations you need to create custom camera view in your app.
+* [GNCam](https://github.com/gonzalonunez/GNCam) - A Swift 3 library for interacting with the camera on iOS using AVFoundation.
 * [SwiftMustaches](https://github.com/elpassion/SwiftMustaches)
 * [TGLAugmentedRealityView](https://github.com/gleue/TGLAugmentedRealityView) - Augmented Reality made easy -- place overlays on a camera preview and adjust their position depending on device attitude.